gecko984/supervenn/README.md

 ### Comparison to similar tools

 #### [matplotlib-venn](https://github.com/konstantint/matplotlib-venn)
-This tool plots proper area-propriotional Venn diagrams with circles for two or three sets.
+This tool plots area-weighted Venn diagrams with circles for two or three sets.
 But the problem with circles is that they are pretty useless even in the case of three sets.
 For example, if one set is symmetrical difference of the other two:
 ```python